RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 Options B and D are phases of the CSU-SAD but are not the proper times to be applying classification/categorization; that would be too late in the cycle.
 Option C is not a phase of CSU-SAD.

-### Question # 28 - Which of the following should occur during the final phase of the Cloud Secure Data Lifecycle?
+### [important] Question # 28 - Which of the following should occur during the final phase of the Cloud Secure Data Lifecycle?
 A. Data dispersion
 B. Crypto-shredding
 C. Cryptoparsing
 D. Cryptosporidium
 Answer: B.

-The Cloud Secure Data Lifecycle phases are, in order, Create, Store, Use, Share, Archive, Destroy (a good mnemonic might be CSU-SAD).
-Crypto-shredding (also called cryptographic erasure) is the preferred method of data sanitization for a cloud environment; this should take place in the final phase of the cycle, destroy.
+**The Cloud Secure Data Lifecycle phases are, in order, Create, Store, Use, Share, Archive, Destroy (a good mnemonic might be CSU-SAD).
+Crypto-shredding (also called cryptographic erasure) is the preferred method of data sanitization for a cloud environment; this should take place in the final phase of the cycle, destroy**.

 Option A is incorrect because data dispersion is a means of making data more resilient and secure; in the final phase of the cycle, we want to get rid of the data, not make it resistant to loss.